FomTarro/VTS-Sharp/README.md

 Converts an object into a JSON string.
 Takes the following args:
 * `object obj`: The object to serialized.

-# How To Use Outside Unity
-While a major goal of this library is to make it accessible for all C# platforms, it is unfortunately not feasible to design in such a way that is simultaneously compliant with Unity's needs and

 # Acknowledgements

 ## [DenchiSoft](https://github.com/DenchiSoft/VTubeStudio)